QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 | d_1 | < 1 ,
 $$ (eq:stabilityd1)

-a stability condition that will play an important role soon.
+a stability condition that will play an important role.

 It remains for us to describe how the Ramsey planner sets $\theta_0$.